 It can be a difficult task finding journal and newspaper articles for your paper.
 You may think typing a few words into Google is the best idea, but give the library resources a try.

 Articles are indexed and searchable in what librarians like to call databases.
 Many articles are available in full text and accessible from off campus just by signing in using your network login and password.

-If you're not sure where to begin, try Academic Search Complete, JSTOR or ABI/Inform Any of these resources have articles on a wide range of topics.
-Or see what sources are recommended for your specific course in the library course pages.
+If you're not sure where to begin, try Academic Search Complete, JSTOR or ABI/Inform.
+Any of these resources have articles on a wide range of topics.
+Or see what sources are recommended for your specific course in the Subject Guide.

 You should not have to pay for any articles you find.
 If an article is not full text within a database look for the "Find It" button.
 Clicking this button will search to see if the article is full text in another resource or you can request it via Interlibrary Loan.
-You will need the ID# from the front of your WisCard to make a request.
-It takes about a week perhaps less if it's a widely owned publication.
+It generally takes 3-4 business days from the time of request to receive an article electronically.

-Databases listed Alphabetically - This will give you the whole list of UW Colleges databases and electronic resources listed alphabetically.
-It also includes some Quick Links.
+Databases listed Alphabetically - This guide provides the whole list of UW Colleges databases and electronic resources listed alphabetically.
+It also includes some Quick Links to recommended resources.